 Pressure completes the process and that can be applied in any of a number of ways.
 One good way is to use a flexible plastic bowl placed on top of the sack, pressed down by a heavy brick.
 For those who wish to have one around, a cheese press can be purchased.

+Lemon juice can be used instead of vinegar.
+It will give a different, citrusy flavor.
 It is best to shallow fry paneer chunks before adding to the recipe.